No More Used Cars

 • wildlife conservation park

-Check your answers against Rowan’s list.
+Check your answers against Rowan’s list (Update: link no longer online).

-6 Responses to “No More Used Cars”
+5 thoughts on “No More Used Cars”

-In Britain second-hand clothes/items still come from Charity Shops.
+1. In Britain second-hand clothes/items still come from Charity Shops.
 I think they’re still called Used Cars here, too.
 Are these above terms exclusive to America or creeping up in other Western/English-speaking countries?